 - Walking Shirtless Scene: He does wear the typical CP9 suit but not the shirt, leaving his ripped body exposed.

-- Why Don't You Just Shoot Him?: When Blueno is fighting Luffy, and the latter is still alone, he suggests that all of the agents should just dogpile Luffy and take his head already.
+- Why Don't You Just Shoot Him?: When Blueno is fighting Luffy, and the latter is still alone, Jabra is the one who suggests that all of the agents should just dogpile Luffy and take his head already.
 Of course Spandam refuses (because he wants them as close as possible to protect him) and it becomes a series of one-on-one matches.

 Voiced by: Naomi Shindo (JP), Shelley Calene-Black (EN)

 Debut: Chapter 323 (Manga), Episode 230 (Anime)

 The only female member of the Cipher Pol #9 and the physically weakest member (not counting Spandam, who's even weaker than an average Marine soldier).
 She infiltrated the Galley-La company as Iceburg's secretary for five years.
 After going to Enies Lobby, she eats the Bubble-Bubble Fruit (Awa Awa no Mi) which grants her the power to create and manipulate soap.

 - Badass Bookworm: Even if you are working undercover, you've got to be pretty smart to be Iceburg's trusted secretary for five years.

 - The Baroness: Sexpot variation.
 She's young and very attractive (not even Nami is immune), and is not shy about using her appeal during a fight, especially against Sanji.
 This is despite her Running Gag of accusing Spandam of sexual harassment for everything.